adbenitez/smd/README.md

 ## Currently supported sites
 * Deutsch (DE):
-  * ninemanga-de
+  * NineManga-de
 * English (EN):
+  * NineManga-en
-  * ninemanga-en
+  * MangaReader
-  * mangareader
+  * MangaAll
-  * mangaall
+  * MangaNelo
-  * manganelo
+  * MangaHere
 * Español (ES):
-  * ninemanga-es
+  * NineManga-es
-  * heavenmanga
+  * HeavenManga
-  * mangadoor
+  * MangaDoor
 * Italiano (IT):
-  * ninemanga-it
+  * NineManga-it
 * Português (PT):
-  * ninemanga-br
+  * NineManga-br
 * Русский (RU):
-  * ninemanga-ru
+  * NineManga-ru

 ## Examples
-Download 'Death Note' from mangaall.net:
+Show a list of supported sites to select from where to download 'One Piece':
+> `./smd.py 'One Piece'`

+Search mangaall.net for mangas containing the word 'Death' in its name, then select which one to download:
-> `./smd.py -s mangaall 'Death Note'`
+> `./smd.py -s mangaall 'Death'`

-Download 'Bleach' from any site in English:
+Show a list of sites with in English language, to select from where to download 'Bleach':
 > `./smd.py --lang en Bleach`

-Download from 10th chapter to 20th of 'Naruto':
+Download from 10th chapter to 20th of 'Naruto' from MangaHere:
-> `./smd.py --start 10 --stop 20 Naruto`
+> `./smd.py --start 10 --stop 20 -s mangahere Naruto`

 List supported Spanish sites:
 > `./smd.py --lang es -l`

-Show help:
+To see all available options use:
 > `./smd.py -h`

 ## Dependencies